 - The timing of virtual events

-- Put some fun in your virtual and hybrid events: SURPRISE your participants
+- Add some fun to your virtual and hybrid events: SURPRISE your participants

-- Networking: one of the best ways to make your participants active
+- Networking: one of the best ways to engage with your attendees

-- Preparing for the post-event - feedback and next steps
+- Preparing for the after-event - feedback and next steps

-The adequacy between the proposed contents and your audiences
+The relevance of the proposed contents to your audiences

 Just as a whole is the sum of its parts, your potential audience is the sum of several smaller audiences (called segments).

-These segments naturally focus on different topics (and even, more specifically, on different points within those topics).
-During your events, whether they are physical or completely virtual, never forget the correlation between your content and your audience.
+These segments focus on different topics (and even, more specifically, on different subjects within those topics).
+During your events, whether they are physical or 100% virtual, always keep in mind the relationship between your content and the audience.

 For this reason, your event should be the sum of different smaller topics.
-The more an event is defined, with a structure and a plan, the more your participants will be reassured and confident that they will get useful information out of it.
+The more defined an event is, with a structure and a plan, the more your participants will be reassured and confident that they will get useful information out of it.

-You can also (and this is the advantage of virtual webinars) involve experts from all over the world, to organize video conferences of exceptional quality and increase your notoriety.
+You can also (and this is the advantage of virtual) include experts from all over the world, to organize video conferences of exceptional quality and increase your awareness.

-In fact, if you really want to make sure your audience is interested, design a survey form to ask your participants directly about the topics and themes they would like to see you address.
+In fact, if you really want to make sure the audience is interested, create a survey to ask your participants about the topics and themes they would like to see throughout the event.

-Your social networks and those of your speakers and sponsors represent a lot of potential visibility - still an interest in sponsoring!
-If you have a blog or a company intranet, don't hesitate to communicate all relevant information (what interest for your participants to attend your virtual/hybrid event? - when to attend, where to register, which themes are addressed, which speakers?).
+Your social networks and those of your speakers and sponsors represent a lot of potential visibility - still interested in sponsoring!
+If you have a blog or a company intranet, make sure to communicate all relevant information (Things of interest to your participants in order to attend your virtual/hybrid event - when to attend, where to register, which themes are addressed, which speakers?).

-You will also need to take advantage of the notoriety of your external stakeholders: the more your sponsors or speakers are known, the stronger the potential exposure of your event will be and the more effective the co-branding will be.
+You will also need to take advantage of the notoriety of your external stakeholders: the more well-known your sponsors or speakers are, the stronger the exposure of your event will be and the more effective the co-branding will be.